<?xml version="1.0" encoding="ISO-8859-1" ?>

 </p>

-<p>Salary: &#163;33,429 to &#163;46,618 per annum</p>
+<p>Salary: &#163;33,429 to &#163;46,618 per annum, pro rata for part time post</p>

 ]]></description>